No symbol: Dimensions per 3864-1

 The symbol is defined as a circle, with the circular band having a thickness of 10% of the outer diameter of the circle.
 The inner diagonal line has a thickness of 8% of the outer diameter of the circle (i.e. 80% of the circle's line width).
-The diagonal is centered in the circle and at a 45 degree angle going from upper left to lower right.
+The diagonal is centered in the circle and at a 45-degree angle going from upper left to lower right.
 It is recommended to have a white outside border that is 2.5% to 5% of the outer diameter of the circle.

 The circle and line are red, the background is white, and the pictogram or descriptive text is black.

 Color red per 3864-1

 The standard defines the range of CIE x,y chromacity coordinates for the color red to be used, relative to the CIE 1931 2° standard observer.
 They also list equivalent colors for various common color systems such as Munsell, defining red as Munsell 7,5R 4/14.

-Relative to CSS colors for the web and sRGB, and assuming a white background of #fff, the red color should be no lighter than #f80000, and no darker than #a00000, with #b00 being a useful choice in terms of good contrast and color.
+Relative to CSS colors for the web and sRGB, and assuming a white background of #ffffff, the red color should be no lighter than #f80000, and no darker than #a00000, with #b00000 being a useful choice in terms of good contrast and color.

 Variations

 Non-conforming designs

 Despite the fact that the ISO standard is freely available, it is not uncommon for graphic artists to improvise on the particular color and dimensions.
-As a result, there is a wide variation of the symbol in common use, for instance using a lower contrast red than specified in the standard or using the same width for the diagonal line as the circle (the standard specifies the diagonal width is 80% as wide as the circle).
+As a result, there is a wide variation of the symbol in common use, for instance using a lower-contrast red than specified in the standard or using the same width for the diagonal line as the circle (the standard specifies the diagonal width is 80% as wide as the circle).